Greek fried eggplant with tomato sauce (Μελιτζάνες τηγανητές με σάλτσα ντομάτας )

 Where can I find the recipe for the tomato sauce options in the recipe?

-You can either use our parents’ Chunky tomato sauce for this recipe (our first choice – and you can find the recipe here) or a homemade marinara sauce, and you can find our recipe here.
+You can either use my parents’ Chunky tomato sauce for this recipe (the ideal choice) or a homemade marinara sauce.
 Otherwise, you can use a good quality canned or jarred marinara sauce.

 Pin this recipe if you like it!